Dotz0cat/farmd/README.md

 ## API documentation

-It will run at localhost port 8080. (port will be configurable)
+It will run at over http on localhost port 8080. (port will be configurable) And over https over localhost port 8443 (when enabled and given correct keys)

 - /barnQuery
+- /barn/query
 	- Query the barn for an item
 	- Uses http GET
 	- Item passed as query